 We will only bill your bursar account if you ask us; you will be required to sign the bursar form requesting this process.

-We may use and disclose health information about you for operations of RUHS-N. These uses and disclosures are necessary to run RUHS-N and make sure all of our patients receive quality care.
+We may use and disclose health information about you for organization and operations of RUHS-N. These uses and disclosures are necessary to run RUHS-N and make sure all of our patients receive quality care.
+For example:

 We may use and disclose health information as a reminder that you have an appointment for treatment or services.